Skip to content Skip to footer

 We have attempted to locate information on the possible authorship of the individual works.
 Should an authorship error occur, please contact us.

-** “Title” means “bibliographic unit”, i.e., one title contains the content of at least one “physical” printed volume.
-However, depending on the original work, “title” can also contain contents of two or more ‘physical’ original books and / or journals or Periodicals.
+**Title means bibliographic unit, i.e., one title contains the content of at least one ‘physical’ printed volume.
+However, depending on the original work, title can also contain contents of two or more ‘physical’ original books and / or Journals/Periodicals.

-*** The short titles listed in examples above, are listed in the electronic bibliographical data with partly extensive long titles, related to its original wording,
+*** Short titles listed in examples here, are listed in the electronic bibliographical data with its original – eventually – longer title wording.

 Select topics